 Coming in at number two is Koofr, a somewhat quirky Slovenian venture.
 Its 1TB plan is a little pricey, costing more than twice what Icedrive’s asking, though it adds collaboration and cloud management features to sweeten the pot.

 Aside from the regular cloud storage features, Koofr lets you link and manage your other clouds, like Dropbox or Google Drive.
-Plus, it recently added integration with Microsoft Office 365, which means you can create Word, Excel and PowerPoint documents right inside Koofr.
+Plus, it allows integration with Microsoft Office 365, which means you can create Word, Excel and PowerPoint documents right inside Koofr.

 All Your Cloud Storage in One Place